-1 UNEP was established by the United Nations General Assembly following the Stockholm Conference by resolution 2997 (XXVII) of 15 December 1972, https://undocs.org/en/a/res/2997(XXVII)
+UNEP was established by the United Nations General Assembly following the Stockholm Conference by resolution 2997 (XXVII) of 15 December 1972, https://undocs.org/en/a/res/2997(XXVII)

-2 Agenda 21, United Nations Conference on Environment and Development, June 1992.
+Agenda 21, United Nations Conference on Environment and Development, June 1992.

-3 The situation analysis in this document provides thorough evidence of the deteriorating state of the world environment, pointing to the challenges of climate change, biodiversity loss and pollution driven by unsustainable consumption and production patterns.

-4 Measuring Progress: Towards Achieving the Environmental Dimension of the SDGs, published by UNEP in 2019, revealed that "of the 93 environment-related SDGs indicators, there are 22 (23 per cent) for which good progress has been made over the last 15 years.
-For the other 77 per cent of the environment-related SDGs indicators, there is either insufficient data to assess progress (68 per cent) or it is unlikely that the target will be met without upscaling action (9 per cent).
+&lt;sup>a The situation analysis in this document provides thorough evidence of the deteriorating state of the world environment, pointing to the challenges of climate change, biodiversity loss and pollution driven by unsustainable consumption and production patterns. a Measuring Progress: Towards Achieving the Environmental Dimension of the SDGs, published by UNEP in 2019, revealed that "of the 93 environment-related SDGs indicators, there are 22 (23 per cent) for which good progress has been made over the last 15 years.
+For the other 77 per cent of the environment-related SDGs indicators, there is either insufficient data to assess progress